shubhamRaghav2003/Bike-Prediction-Model/README.md

 - **Linear Regression**: Chosen for its simplicity and effectiveness in modeling continuous data.
 - **Jupyter Notebooks**: Used to document the data exploration, model building, and insights in an interactive format.

+## Contributions 🤝

+Contributions are welcome!
+If you have ideas for improvements or enhancements, please create a pull request or open an issue.
+Your feedback and contributions are valuable in advancing this project and its impact on bike-sharing systems.

+## Acknowledgments 🙌

+This project was conducted during an internship at **Fox TradingSolutions**, focusing on predicting bike-sharing demand.

+Special thanks to the mentors and collaborators at **Fox TradingSolutions** for their invaluable guidance and support in developing and refining this predictive model.

+This project was inspired by the challenges and opportunities in urban transportation planning and management.